High Bridge Park: History

 High Bridge Park has seen a variety of uses over the years.
 Archaeological work found human habitation dating back over 8,000 years.
 After its establishment as city property, the park has housed a tuberculosis sanitarium, federal military housing, campgrounds, a garbage dump and ultimately a city park with both developed areas and those left to nature.

 Due to its proximity to the city center, the area that would become High Bridge Park was annexed into the city of Spokane in 1891, ten years after the city was incorporated.
 The name High Bridge Park was given to the area in 1913, two years after the Sunset Boulevard Bridge was completed.
 One year later, in 1914, a second high bridge was completed over the park.
-The Oregon-Washington Railroad and Navigation Company's 100-foot-high steel trestle passed over the northern section of the park and the Spokane River.
+The Oregon-Washington Railroad and Navigation Company's 100 ft steel trestle passed over the northern section of the park and the Spokane River.

 In 1920, the city converted the park into a tourist camp.
 With the Sunset Boulevard Bridge carrying the Sunset Highway and the city center nearby, the park was in an ideal location to accommodate automotive travelers.
-During World War II the camp was converted into temporary military housing for families and veterans from nearby Geiger Field and Fairchild Air Force Base.
-After the end of the war the housing was removed and the tourist camp reestablished.
+During World War II, the camp was converted into temporary military housing for families and veterans from nearby Geiger Field and the Spokane Army Air Depot (now Fairchild Air Force Base).
+After the war, the housing was removed and the tourist camp reestablished.
 The last record of camping at High Bridge Park was in 1955.

 Ahead of Expo '74, Spokane's railroad infrastructure was dramatically altered.
 The 1914 trestle was abandoned and ultimately demolished in 1978.
 During Expo '74, the park's campgrounds were reestablished to accommodate visitors to the fair which was taking place within walking distance at what is now Riverfront Park.
 The park fell into decline after the end of the fair.
 A railroad car on display in the park became a target for looters and vandals and was removed for safekeeping in 1985.
 The park board attempted to decide a future for the park in 1988 but was unable to reach a consensus.

 In the 1990s, High Bridge Park developed a reputation for public sex acts.
 Between 2001 and 2006, the Spokane police department received 27 calls about lewd conduct and 6 people were arrested in June 2006.
 It was during this time that the city began some efforts to improve the park, including the construction of the disc golf course and a bike trail.